waterlens/qxq/doc/bytecode-file-format.md

 | --------------- | --------------- | --------------- | --------------- | --------------- |
 | Bytecode Instructions | | (4 * ninstrs) | | |

 The captured variables region follows the bytecode region.
-For each captured variable, the hi-byte can be either 0 for capturing variable in caller's slot, or 1 for capturing caller's captured variables.
-The lo-byte corresponds to the index of frame slots (registers) or the index of captured variables.
+For 2-byte represented each captured variable, the 1st-byte can be either 0 for capturing variable in caller's slot, or 1 for capturing caller's captured variables.
+The 2nd-byte corresponds to the index of frame slots (registers) or the index of captured variables.

 | Name | Content | Length (Byte) | Field Name in Source Code | Comment |
 | --------------- | --------------- | --------------- | --------------- | --------------- |